 We don't think anybody has a good answer to that.
 We don't, for sure.
 But we have some suggestions that may help.

 Your son or daughter is in the age group where fashion rules, and the urge to not be a dork is a huge part of life.

-You could start by showing him our page of crash stories, but he may not read them, or take them personally.
+You could start by showing him our page of crash stories

 You might try some other sort of incentive program: wear your helmet and I will take you to Hawaii to surf.

 If all else fails you might take comfort from the thought that bicycle helmets may turn out to be a lot easier to deal